liferay/liferay-docs/develop/tutorials/articles/mobile-sdk-builder/building-mobile-sdks.markdown

     package=com.mycompany.mobile.android
     destination=gen

-Now that you've configured the SDK Builder, you're ready to build a platform specific SDK for your portlet's remote services.
+Now that you've configured the SDK Builder, you're ready to build a platform-specific SDK for your portlet's remote services.

 ## Building Platform-Specific Mobile SDKs